 Whether the criminal conviction(s) was related to or a product of the applicant’s disability; and

 If the applicant is a person with a disability, whether any reasonable accommodation could be provided to ameliorate any purported demonstrable risk.

+Inflation Adjustments – HUD will annually publish the eight inflation-adjusted items listed below no later than September 1:

+Net Family Assets

+Imputed Assets

+Threshold for non-necessary personal property

+Asset self-certification threshold

+Mandatory deductions for Elderly and Disabled Families

+Mandatory deduction for a dependent

+Income Exclusion for dependent Full-Time Students

+Income Exclusion for adoption assistance payments

+The revised amounts will be effective on January 1 of the following year.
+Any amounts listed in this plan as “adjusted annually for inflation” will reference current the HUD published amount.

-Kinship Care - A temporary arrangement in which a relative or non-relative becomes the primary caregiver for a child(ren) but is not the biological parent of the child(ren).
-The primary caregiver need not have legal custody of such child(ren) to be a kinship caregiver under this definition 27.
-The primary caregiver must be able to document Kinship Care, which is usually accomplished through school and/or medical records.
+Kinship Care – A temporary arrangement in which a relative or non-relative becomes the primary caregiver for a child(ren) but is not the biological parent of the child(ren).
+The primary caregiver need not have legal custody of such child(ren) to be a kinship caregiver under this definition.
+27 The primary caregiver must be able to document Kinship Care, which is usually accomplished through school and/or medical records.

-Lease Compliance Screening - A determination of whether a splitting family member would be lease compliant with the lease by demonstrating no serious or repeated violations of the terms of the lease, with a criminal background check, and a credit report review.
+Lease Compliance Screening – A determination of whether a splitting family member would be lease compliant with the lease by demonstrating no serious or repeated violations of the terms of the lease, with a criminal background check, and a credit report review.
 The review of the credit report will be for records of evictions or orders of possession, delinquent rent, and will also look at bankruptcies filed relating to tenancy and shelter costs, delinquent debts owed to the CHA, other public housing authorities or Housing Choice Voucher programs, and delinquent utility payments.